Éva Tardos: Honors and awards

-In 2018 the Association for Women in Mathematics and Society for Industrial and Applied Mathematics selected her as their annual Sonia Kovalevsky Lecturer.
+In 2018, the Association for Women in Mathematics and Society for Industrial and Applied Mathematics selected her as their annual Sonia Kovalevsky Lecturer.

 In 2019 she was awarded the IEEE John von Neumann Medal.

+Tardos was named the ACM Athena Lecturer for 2022-2023, for her "fundamental research contributions to combinatorial optimization, approximation algorithms, and algorithmic game theory, and for dedicated mentoring and service to these communities."

 Personal

-Tardos is married to David Shmoys.
-Gábor Tardos is her younger brother.
+Tardos is married to David Shmoys, a fellow professor at Cornell.
+Her younger brother, Gábor Tardos, is a mathematics professor in Vienna.